 Car Polisher Ergonomics

-Car Polisher Size & Weight
+Car Polisher Size and Weight

 Car Polisher Handle Variations

 Most people I know opt to use no handle at all.
 These machines work very well when you grip the top of the machine directly.

 Hook & Loop Backing Plates & Foam Polishing Pads

 The size backing plate you use is predicated by the polishing pad size.
-In all cases, you should use a backing plate with a diameter .5″ smaller than the polishing pad.
+Use a backing plate with a diameter .5″ smaller than the polishing pad.